 - Neuromodulators are most effective for those who suffer 6 or more migraines per month.

 - Treatments involve neuromodulator injections into the muscles of the affected areas of the head and neck.

 - Most people need neuromodulator injections every 12 weeks and treatments can be reduced to twice per year.

 If you have questions about migraines, contact our private medical clinic in Vancouver, BC.

 Learn more about migraine treatments.

 Dr Frame and his staff have changed my life!
 I suffer from debilitating migraines.
-In November 2012 after a 16 day migraine I went to see Dr. Frame about Botox injections to relieve my migraines.
+In November 2012 after a 16-day migraine, I went to see Dr. Frame about neuromodulator injections to relieve my migraines.
 Dr. Frame was thorough and extremely knowledgeable about the topic, and he took time with me during the consultation.
 I was nervous the first time but they held my hand and it all went well.
-The next day I woke up with out a headache for the first time in for as long as I can remember!!
+The next day I woke up without a headache for the first time in for as long as I can remember!!
 I still get migraines but they are now a headache which I can cope with.
-I no longer loose days or weeks of my life.
+I no longer lose days or weeks of my life.
 Thank you Dr. Frame!